BBQuercus/eFISHent/README.md

 # eFISHent

-A command-line based tool to facilitate the creation of eFISHent RNA fluorescence in-situ hybridization (RNA FISH) oligonucleotide probes.
+A command-line based tool to facilitate the creation of eFISHent single-molecule RNA fluorescence in-situ hybridization (RNA smFISH) oligonucleotide probes.

 ## Description

-eFISHent is a tool to facilitate the creation of eFISHent RNA FISH oligonucleotide probes.
+eFISHent is a tool to facilitate the creation of eFISHent RNA smFISH oligonucleotide probes.
 Some of the key features of eFISHent are:

 * One-line installation using conda (available through bioconda)
 * Automatic gene sequence download from NCBI when providing a gene and species name (or pass a FASTA file)